-- Let it fry in oil until the edge starts to look slightly brown and crispy.
-Cook to your liking: runny, semi-runny, medium, etc. If you like your egg on the well done side, just flip the entire egg over and let it cook for 1 minute until you are happy with how it looks.
+- Let it fry in oil until the edge looks slightly brown and crispy.
+Cook to your liking: runny, semi-runny, medium, etc. If you like your egg on the well-done side, just flip the entire egg over and let it cook for 1 minute until you are happy with how it looks.

-- Remove from the pan and set on a plate with a paper towel to drain out some oil.
+- Remove from the pan and set on a paper towel plate to drain some oil.
 Let it cool while you go cook your Thai basil chicken.

-Side 2: Thai spicy chili sauce(Check side 2 recipe cooking instruction below)
+Side 2: Thai spicy chili sauce(Check side two recipe cooking instructions below)

 Thai Spicy Chili Sauce Recipe